-These German scholars, who were indeed brothers, are perhaps the most famous fairy tale collectors out there.
-In the 1800s the Brothers Grimm went around Germany collecting various folk and fairy tales, and the first version of their Kinder- und Hausmärchen collection was published in 1812.
+These German scholars, who were indeed brothers, are perhaps the most famous fairy tale collectors out there (although collecting fairy tales was just one small part of the academic work they did in their lifetimes).
+In the 1800s they collected various folk and fairy tales from around Germany, and the first version of their Kinder- und Hausmärchen collection was published in 1812.
 Subsequent versions of the collection added many more tales, as well as modifying many to embellish them or sanitise the more violent elements.

 Many popular tales reached a wider audience through this collection, including:

 - Hansel and Gretel